The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology and media.

-All Full-Time active and Emeritus faculty on the Uptown campus, except those faculty members associated with the Law, Business and Medical Schools, are eligible for faculty studies in the Howard-Tilton Memorial Library.
-Adjunct Faculty are not eligible.
+- All full-time tenure track and emeritus faculty on the Uptown campus, except those faculty members associated with the Law, Business and Medical Schools, are eligible for faculty studies in the Howard-Tilton Memorial Library.
+See below for Post-Doctoral Faculty availability.

-Faculty studies will be for research and scholarship only and will not provide office or conference space as such.
-Using the study simply as a convenient place for storing books or other materials is not considered an appropriate use of a study.
-Faculty studies are in no way to be considered personal offices or "belonging" to the faculty member.
+- Faculty studies are meant primarily for research and scholarship.
+The studies are not to be used to hold office hours or for storage.
+Using the study simply for storing books or other materials is not considered an appropriate use.
+Faculty studies should not be considered personal offices or "belonging" to the faculty member.